Som-Energia/somexchanger99/README.md

 # somexanger99
 exchanging files like hugs.
-This project is prototype and its deployment in production is not yet stable.
+This project is a prototype and its deployment in production is not yet stable.

 #### Prerequisites